Freight Shipping from Boston to Phoenix

 How much does it cost to ship freight from Boston to Phoenix?

-Full truckload (FTL) rates from Boston, MA to Phoenix, AZ currently range from $6,416-$7,908 for a standard dry van load over the 2,984-mile route.
+Full truckload (FTL) rates from Boston, MA to Phoenix, AZ currently range $6,416-$7,908 (roughly $2.15-$2.65 per mile over 2,984 miles).
 LTL shipments typically cost $1,841-$2,936 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Phoenix?